 Elements of Fleeing and Eluding in Florida

-According to the jury instructions found in Chapter 28.6, the crime of FLEEING TO ELUDE A LAW ENFORCEMENT OFFICER under Section 316.1935(1), Fla.
-Stat., requires the prosecutor with the State Attorney’s Office to prove the following elements beyond a reasonable doubt:
+According to the jury instructions found in Chapter 28.6, the crime of FLEEING TO ELUDE A LAW ENFORCEMENT OFFICER under Section 316.1935(1), Florida Statutes, requires the prosecutor with the State Attorney’s Office to prove the following elements beyond a reasonable doubt:

-- the Defendant was operating a vehicle upon a street or highway in Florida;
+- the defendant was operating a vehicle on a street or highway in Florida;

 - a duly authorized law enforcement officer ordered the defendant to stop or remain stopped; and

-- the Defendant, knowing that he or she had been ordered to stop by a duly authorized law enforcement officer, willfully refused or failed to stop the vehicle in compliance with the order; or
+- the Defendant, knowing that they had been ordered to stop by a duly authorized law enforcement officer, willfully refused or failed to stop the vehicle in compliance with the order; or

 - having stopped the vehicle, willfully fled in a vehicle in an attempt to elude the officer.